§707-732 Sexual assault in the third degree. (1) A person commits the offense of sexual assault in the third degree if the person:

-(ii) The person is not legally married to the minor;
+(ii) Not legally married to the minor;

 (i) In a state correctional facility;